 Your position and team

 You will be part of our team of scientists working on the interpretation of TROPOMI – and other – satellite data in the Earth Science Group (ESG) of SRON.
 The ESG consists of approximately 25 scientists (permanent, postdocs, PhD students) that work on the interpretation of satellite data, data processing, as well as the definition of new instrumentation.
 Our team develops methods to detect and identify sources and quantify emissions of various trace gases using satellite data in conjunction with atmospheric modelling.
 Our research aims to address topics with societal relevance.

-We are looking for an ambitious, highly motivated, and result driven scientist with a PhD in atmospheric sciences/(astro)physics, or a similar degree, with extensive experience and good skills in data analytics and computer programming.
-Experience with the interpretation of atmospheric (e.g. satellite, aircraft, …) observations using transport models and flux inversions is considered an asset.
+We are looking for an ambitious, highly motivated, and result driven scientist with a PhD in atmospheric sciences/(astro)physics or a similar degree, experience in the interpretation of atmospheric (e.g. satellite, aircraft, …) observations using transport models, and good data analytics and computer programming skills.
+Experience with flux inversions is considered an asset.
 A good command of the English language is essential and you should be able to work both independently as well as in a team.